localSummer/mcp-tool-chainer/README.md

 - Chain multiple MCP tools together in sequence
 - Pass results from one tool as input to another tool using `CHAIN_RESULT` placeholder
+- Filter and extract specific data using JsonPath with `inputPath` and `outputPath` parameters
 - Automatic tool discovery from configured MCP servers
 - Minimal token usage compared to individual tool calls